 Key Parties involved in Regional Haze Planning

 As previously stated, a wide variety of parties are involved in the process of developing Regional Haze SIPs and TIPs.
 For example, prior to public review and EPA action, states are required to consult with FLMs and neighboring states to ensure the individual state plans collectively achieve reasonable progress goals for each Class I Area.
-While WRAP is considered a “go-to” forum by many members for collaboration in the West, states and FLMs may need to establish their own process to ensure FLMs are able to conduct an effective, efficient and timely review of all plans in which they hold stakes.
+While WRAP is considered a “go-to” forum by many members for collaboration in the West, states and FLMs may need to establish their own process to ensure FLMs are able to conduct an effective, efficient and timely review of all plans that address visibility in their Class I Areas.
 This process may include collaboration during development of key plan elements.
 Alaska and Hawaii may adopt different approaches to developing their plans, given their geographic location relative to other western states and the separate basis of their inventories and modeling.

 The primary federal agencies responsible for overseeing Regional Haze plans are the EPA and FLMs.
 The federal land management agencies with jurisdiction over mandatory Class I federal areas in the West include the National Park Service (NPS), Department of Agriculture Forest Service (USFS), and the Fish and Wildlife Service (FWS).
 The Bureau of Land Management (BLM) also manages federal lands in western states.
 FLMs have a critical role in protecting air quality in national parks, wilderness and other federally protected areas, and have an affirmative responsibility to protect air quality related values, including visibility, in all Class I Areas (40 CFR Section 51.166(p)(2)).